CAD97/rfcs/text/0000-fn-pin-put.md

 Specifically, `Future` is isomorphic to `FnPinMut(&mut Context) -> Poll<Output>`.

-`FnPinMut` can additionally be further used for other self-referential use cases, which include but are not fundamentally limited to:

 The primary additional use case that justifies adding `FnPinMut` in addition to `Future` is `Generator`s, which are experimentally accepted with eRFC #2033.
 As of writing, `Generator` is defined in nightly as: